prosyslab/unitcon-artifact/README.md

 root:~/unitcon# cd plot-script/
 ```

-2. Prepare the data for plotting
+2. Prepare the data for plotting.
-* RQ1
+* RQ1.
+If you experimented full version of RQ1 in Section 3.2, `[iteration]` would be 10.
+If you used `minimal` option in Section 3.3, `[iteration]` would be 3.
 ```console
 root:~/unitcon/plot-script# python3 modify_csv.py rq1 --iteration [iteration]
 ```